 Curriculum

 Our approach to the National Curriculum hinges on our belief that all children are entitled to the widest possible range of learning experiences in practical, academic, social and spiritual spheres.
 This broad curriculum is balanced with the need to provide regular and continuous practice in basic skills.
 It is also organised to help develop a child’s autonomy, foster curiosity and provide enjoyment and interest.
+To create a love of learning and have the resilience, knowledge and skills for the next phase of their education.

 The National Curriculum 2014